fnproject/hotwrap/README.md

  You an receive invocation headers from function calls as environment variables.

- All headers are transposed into environment variables using the following rules:
+ All incoming function heaers are transposed into environment variables using the following rules:

- * Prefixed with FN_H_
+ * Must start with Fn- (this includes http trigger/gateway headers (see below))
  * Capitalized
+ * s/-/_/
  * Disambiguated by taking the first matching value where multiple headers are present or two headers resolve to the same variable.

  For HTTP request headers and details received from triggers these are mapped as follows:

  * FN_HTTP_H_<Header Name>